brandtbucher/pycapi/README.md

 Documentation of the full CPython C API can be found [here](https://docs.python.org/3/c-api/index.html).
 It's not a goal of this project to maintain a separate API reference.

-Any type conversions (such as Python `int` with C `int`, Python `bytes` with C `char*`, or Python `None` with C `NULL`) should be obvious, and all other semantics (such as refcounts, etc.) are identical to the documented API behavior.
+Any type conversions (such as Python `int` with C `long`, or Python `bytes` with C `char*`) should be obvious, and all other semantics (such as refcounts, etc.) are identical to the documented API behavior.
 For simplicity, PyCAPI doesn't provide any additional functionality or utilities beyond CPython's documented stable public API.

 How is PyCAPI better than `ctypes.pythonapi`?
 ---------------------------------------------